ClareBee/portfolio-site/blog_posts/2020-06-04-accessibility_basics.md

 ### 11. Live Region Announcements

-As JavaScript can dynamically change the content of a page without a reload, changes are often missed by assistive technologies, e.g. chat widgets or filtered lists.
-ARIA live regions help draw attention to important changes.
+As JavaScript can dynamically change the content of a page without a reload, changes such as popup chat widgets or filtered lists are often missed by assistive technologies.
+ARIA live regions help draw attention and can be set to different levels of assertiveness!

 Note that MDN points out: